tonethar/IGME-330-Spring-2020/projects/project-1.md

 - Text Content:
   - title the app - in an &lt;h1></h1>, probably using an embedded font
   - a description of the project and instructions
-  - use the `title` attribute to provide tooltips to the user
+  - if needed, use the `title` attribute to provide tooltips to the user
 - Controls:
-  - At least 3 distinct DOM controls that have a **meaningful effect on the experience**, in at least XX of the following categories:
+  - *At least* 3 distinct DOM controls that have a **meaningful effect on the experience**, in at least 2 of the following categories:
     - buttons
     - sliders
     - pulldowns